Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Stating the

 \subsection{Fold paths and foldable maps}

-We review here basic concepts of foldable maps and Stallings fold paths in the context of $\FS(\Gamma;\A)$, emphasizing features of the construction that will be used later in Section~\ref{SectionDistanceBounds} for bounding distances in $\FS(\Gamma;\A)$.
+We review here basic concepts of foldable maps and Stallings fold paths in the context of $\FS(\Gamma;\A)$.
+We shall emphasize features of the construction that will be used later in Section~\ref{SectionDistanceBounds} for bounding distances in $\FS(\Gamma;\A)$.
+We shall also formalize ``fold priority'' arguments which exploits the non-uniqueness of the Stallings fold path construction; such arguments can be found in the proof of hyperbolicity of $\FS(F_n)$ in \cite{} and of $\FS(\Gamma;\A)$ in \cite{}.
+For application very late in the proof of the \TOAT\ we describe a special kind of fold called a \emph{sewing needle fold}, and in the Sewing Needle Lemma~\ref{LemmaSewingNeedleFold} which analyzes the occurrence of sewing needle folds in Stallings fold paths.